Erwann Le Péchoux

 Erwann Le Péchoux (born 13 January 1982) is a French left-handed foil fencer.
 Le Péchoux is a four-time team European champion and four-time team world champion.
 A five-time Olympian, Le Péchoux is a 2016 team Olympic silver medalist and 2021 team Olympic champion.
 Le Péchoux competed in the 2004 Athens Olympic Games, the 2008 Beijing Olympic Games, and 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2021 Tokyo Olympic Games.

+Personal life

 Le Péchoux is married to Tunisian foil fencer Inès Boubakri.
 Since Muslim women were forbidden to marry non-Muslim men in Tunisia until September 2017, he converted to Islam to marry her.